 As we age, our skeletal muscles tend to wither and weaken, a phenomenon known as sarcopenia which begins to appear at around age 40 and accelerates after 75.

-This is a major cause of disability in the elderly and althogh exercise can help counter the effects of age-related muscle loss, there are no established treatments.
+This is a major cause of disability in the elderly and although exercise can help counter the effects of age-related muscle loss, there are no established treatments.

-Earlier work by team leader, Dr Andrew Marks showed that leaks in these channels trigger a chain of events that ultimately limits the ability of muscle fibers to contract and contribute to Duchenne muscular dystrophy, a genetic disorder characterized by rapidly progressing muscle weakness and early death.
+Earlier work by the team leader, Dr Andrew Marks showed that leaks in these channels trigger a chain of events that ultimately limits the ability of muscle fibres to contract and contribute to Duchenne muscular dystrophy, a genetic disorder characterized by rapidly progressing muscle weakness and early death.